 Check the meaning

 Make sure you know exactly how and when this phrase is used.
 Additionally, be sure to check out example sentences with this phrase.
 For this, ludwig.guru may come in handy.
-This page will search the internet for you and display the most popular sentences with the phrase you type.
-And of course, there’s nothing like good old Google!
-So just google this phrase and see what is displayed.
+This page will search the Internet for you and display the most popular sentences with the phrase you type in.

-Always teach slang in context and present as many example sentences as possible so the meaning and usage becomes really clear for the students.
-Giving only one sentence can give students incorrect or incomplete information about the use of the phrase.
-They may simply misunderstand it, especially if there is no equivalent in their mother tongue.
+Always teach slang in context and present as many example sentences as possible.
+That way, the meaning and usage become really clear for the students.
+Giving only one sentence can give them incorrect or incomplete information about the use of the phrase.
+And in turn, it might cause misunderstanding.

 Give students a chance to use these phrases and use them in class as often as possible.
-Slang is not fiction that is read only once every so often, but it’s a living language that is used every day.
-In a slang lesson, try to use as many of these phrases as possible in your own statements.
+Slang is not fiction that is read only once every so often.
+It’s a living language that is used every day.